Enter Your Email Below To Get Instant Access To The FREE Course!

 It is important to remember that some states will not require you to prove your experience, however when it comes time to take the examination...

-You may be tested on building codes and trade specific concepts that only a journeyman level tradesman would know about.
+You may be tested on building codes and trade-specific concepts that only a journeyman-level tradesman would know about.

 For general building licenses, knowledge of blueprint reading is very important.

-For a complete online course, click below:
+For a completely online course, click below:

-Sharpening your trade knowledge before an exam can be the difference maker on test day.
+Sharpening your trade knowledge before an exam can be the difference-maker on test day.

 There are several online courses and continuing education classes designed to teach the fundamentals as well as review key construction trade concepts.